GSA/search.digitalgov.gov/_posts/2015-07-24-customers.md

 tags: about-us customer-federal customer-state
 ---

 We have a [proven track record](/tagged/quote) of delivering fast, relevant search results.
-Over 1,500 government websites currently use DigitalGov Search to power their search box and improve their visitors' search experience.
+Thousands of government websites currently use DigitalGov Search to power their search box and improve their visitors' search experience.

 <table align="center" width="100%">
 <tr>